Last Updated on

 I was one of very few people who didn’t have a headlamp – but I never needed one.
 When I needed to go to the bathroom at night and make my way through the dark, the flashlight on my iPhone was all I needed.

 Me and my hiking buddy were, however, one of very few people who waited to start our day’s hike until sunrise – most people leave in complete darkness, as early as 6am.
 The sun rose later and later throughout the month, in the end around 8.15am – 8.30am.
-I have absolutely no idea why 90% of pilgrims head out in the pitch black darkness – not only can you hurt yourself easily, but you can not see anything!
+I have absolutely no idea why 90% of pilgrims head out in the pitch black darkness, as early as 6am – not only can you hurt yourself easily, but you can not see anything!
+The sun rose later and later throughout the month, in the end around 8.15am – 8.30am.
 For me this hike was all about taking in the beautiful scenery, and every day when we set off I was so in awe of the landscapes around me that I asked myself over and over again why people decided to consciously miss out on these views, and going on night crawls instead.
-There was no reason to leave early because of the heat in September – it just wasn’t very hot.
+There was no reason to leave early because of the heat – in September it just wasn’t very hot.
 Considering most people cover 20km a day, which takes four to five hours, this means the majority of their hikes was absolved in darkness.
 It still baffles me.

 I was one of very few people who didn’t have a headlamp – but I never needed one.
 When I needed to go to the bathroom at night and make my way through the dark, the flashlight on my iPhone was all I needed.

 This was my first ever trip without my dSLR camera, and I have to admit that it was very hard for me to leave it behind.
-However, since I was bringing my laptop (for work reasons – you really don’t need it if you won’t be working during the hike) I needed to cut weight in other places.
+However, since I was bringing my laptop (for work reasons – you really don’t need one unless you will be working remotely during the hike) I needed to cut weight in other places.
 My Canon is heavy and bulky and I always bring a zoom lens, so I knew it’d be too much extra weight for this hike.

 Other hikers I met along the way did have dSLR cameras with them – but they were usually sending their backpacks with all their stuff ahead (see below).
 I brought a mirrorless camera instead (Sony A6000) which was enough for me: not once did I miss my dSLR.
 Mirrorless cameras take pretty good pictures these days, and a lot of people compare the quality of the images to those of dSLR cameras.